-There are no reports of allergy to clay in the available scientific literature.
+There is a lack of clay allergy reports in the available scientific literature.
 However, in theory, allergy/hypersensitivity to clay, clay products, or constituents of clay may occur.

 Side Effects and Warnings

-Heartburn, gas, loss of appetite, constipation, diarrhea and vomiting after meals have been reported with use of clay.
-One study on safety using NovaSil clay for two weeks found that mild gastrointestinal effects occurred such as abdominal pain, bloating, constipation, diarrhea and flatulence, but that these effects were no more common than placebo.
+Heartburn, gas, loss of appetite, constipation, diarrhea, abdominal pain, bloating, flatulence, and vomiting after meals have been reported with use of clay.
 Clay eating has also been associated with intestinal blockage and injury, bowel rupture (perforation), formation of stones in the intestine, and enlarged liver/spleen.

 It is reported that children with pica are more likely to develop lung infections.
 Chronic bronchitis, trouble breathing, and infections have been associated with dust exposure in the heavy clay industry.
 Hookworm infections may result from eating clay.
 Tetanus contracted from clay has been described in an infant who ate clay, and in a newborn whose umbilical cord was wrapped in clay.